angelhumano/google_analytics_cert_capstone/README.md

 ## Analyze

 While exploring the activity minutes categories (sedentary, lightly active, fairly active, and very active), I recognized the potential to apply a similar categorization method to other variables.
 In short, I employed a segmentation approach to reveal user patterns informed by fitness research and government guidelines.
-The following were my most important findings from my analysis:
+The following were the most important findings from my analysis:

 **Data insights**
 - The incomplete weight log dataset suggests potential low user engagement.
 Users seem to have not adopted the habit of logging data on their smart devices.
 For instance,  only two users reported their fat percentage in the weight_logs data.